-The majority of candidates seem to understand the format of the examination and produce at least some relevant answers, especially at Level 1, although the pass rate decreases at Level Two, where more complex correspondence is required and only 44% of candidates have passed at Level 3, where a higher understanding of the requirements of business communication is expected.
+The majority of candidates seem to understand the format of the examination and produce relevant answers, especially at Levels 1 and 2, but the pass rate decreases dramatically at Level 3, where more complex correspondence is required and this year only 37.38% of candidates passed at this level.
+Centres should bear in mind that a high level of understanding of the requirements of business communication is expected at this level.